|

 ![]() Epicurus. |

-As it is possible to see the profile of Aristotle has
+As it is possible to see in sculptural images the

 Sphere of consciousness.